svaarala/duktape-wiki/InternalExternalPrototype.md

 explicitly return an object value from the constructor, the external prototype has no effect on the objects created.

-## Default external prototype object of Ecmascript functions
+## Default external prototype object of ECMAScript functions

-When you declare a function in Ecmascript code the Ecmascript semantics provide an automatic external `.prototype` object.
+When you declare a function in ECMAScript code the ECMAScript semantics provide an automatic external `.prototype` object.
 For example, when
 declaring: